 3. If a citizen signs a statement on holding a referendum two or more times, all of his/her signatures shall be deemed invalid.

-Article 178 - Making decision with regard to the request on holding a referendum a) appoint a referendum date;
+Article 178 - Making decision with regard to the request on holding a referendum

 1. The President of Georgia shall make one of the following decisions regarding the request for holding a referendum: